Mayor Keith Kazmark

 Rita is employed as the office manager for the Passaic County Democratic Committee.

-Rita is a 28-year resident of Woodland Park with her husband, Ronald and two children, Joseph and Stephanie.
+Rita is a 29-year resident of Woodland Park with her husband, Ronald and two children, Joseph and Stephanie.
 She is a parishioner of St. Paul’s Evangelical Lutheran Church of the Incarnation, Pompton Lakes.

 Pat Lepore was elected to the Passaic County Board of Chosen Freeholders in November of 2004 and re-elected in 2007 and 2010.
 Freeholder Lepore served four terms as the Mayor of Woodland Park.
-He served as Freeholder Director in 2012 and is the first West Paterson/Woodland Park resident to hold that office.
+He is serving this year as Freeholder Director and served in the same capacity in 2012.
+He is the first West Paterson/Woodland Park resident to hold that office.

 Growing up in Paterson, the Freeholder graduated from St. Joseph’s High School.